PancCanNet/overview/workflows/workflow1.md

 RCy3::setNodeColorMapping("Specificity", c('only','some','many','all','none'), c("#0594F4","#17285E","#4D5B88","#737C9D","#000000"), mapping.type = 'd', default.color = "#FFF7BC", style.name = "specificity")
 ```

-**Output**
-* There are 25 genes only detected in pancreatic cancer of which 1 are in PancCanNet pathways.
-* There are 364 genes detected in some cancers incl. pancreatic cancer of which 17 are in PancCanNet pathways.
-* There are 3154 genes detected in many cancers incl. pancreatic cancer of which 228 are in PancCanNet pathways.
-* There are 10861 detected in all cancers of which 1015 are in PancCanNet pathways.

 Explore the network in Cytoscape.
 The darker the color the more specific
 the expression is pancreatic cancer.